Disclosure: This post has been created in partnership with the Dairy Farmers of Canada. All opinions on this blog are my own.

 I’ve never added seafood to a pizza before.
 This recipe has three yummy varieties – smoked salmon, shrimp and scallops.
 It’s a delicious twist on a classic.

 I’ll be putting the Milk Calendar up on my fridge and plan to make December’s recipe again.
 I have a few parties planned for the holidays and think my friends and family will be impressed by my culinary skills.
 Thanks Dairy Farmers of Canada!

 Visit milkcalendar.ca to find out how to get your copy of the Milk Calendar and to discover more yummy recipes to try.
 They also feature videos and cooking tips and tricks!

 Did you get your copy of the Milk Calendar?
 If so, what recipe are you looking forward to trying?

-- 70 g pkg smoked salmon, thawed if needed
+- 1 package smoked salmon 70g package, thawed if needed

 - ½ red pepper

 - ¼ cup red onion thinly sliced

 - Preheat oven to 425°F. Unroll pastry and place side by side (overlapping slightly to form pizza crust) to fit on a large parchment-lined baking sheet.
 Press overlapped dough together so it sticks.
 Prick all over with a fork.
 Fold and press ½ inch (1 cm) of pastry all around outside edge to form a rim.
 Refrigerate until ready to use.

 - Using your hands, over the sink, squeeze out excess water from shrimp and scallops.
 Place in paper towel then gently squeeze again.